fritzm/blog.fritzm.org/content/PDP-11/ms11-debug.md

 Tags: Retro-Computing, PDP-11

 After addressing the -15V problem on the MS11, most of the bad behaviors seem to have cleared up except a stuck (on) bit 6 in the first 16K words of address space (000000-077776).
-Hooked up the new logic analyzer (pic below), and it has been very useful in troubleshooting the board -- can easily capture and inspect the timing of complete memory cycles.
+Hooked up the new logic analyzer, and it has been very useful in troubleshooting the board -- can easily capture and inspect the timing of complete memory cycles.
 Definitely worth the investment!

 Using the analyzer, I was able to verify the refresh and chip select logic on the board, then track down the stuck bit to what seems to be a single failed DRAM chip (E96 on the MS11-L engineering drawings).
 I'd like to test the entire